vikashPirth/voice-skill-sdk/docs/howtos/persistence_service.md

 # How to use Persistence Service

-[Persistence Service](https://gard.telekom.de/gardwiki/display/SH/Persistence+Service) is an internal key/value cloud storage that you can use to keep an intermediate skill state.
+Persistence Service is an internal key/value cloud storage that you can use to keep an intermediate skill state.
 The data sent to the service persists between device sessions or skill restarts and re-deployments.

 > Persistence service requires a service token for authentication.
-> How to request a token using skill manifest: [CVI docs](https://smarthub-wbench.wesp.telekom.net/pages/smarthub_cloud/cvi-core/public/#cvi)
+> How to request a token using [skill manifest](skill_manifest.md)

 ## API